nokey-54/FFmpeg-livestream-docker/README.md

 7. Execute `docker-compose --compatibility up -d --build --force-recreate` in your terminal/command prompt
 8. Enjoy your livestream!

-## Releases
-You can find the latest stable releases, along with a brief summary of changes, on the [Releases](https://github.com/nokey-54/FFmpeg-livestream-docker/releases) page.

 ## TODO

 ### General